The ki fusion Aikido of Sensei Malcolm McRae

 “This is the important thing: I don’t teach confidence, I teach stability.
 Confidence is seen on your outer sleeve; it’s like, ‘I’m confident, I’ve been taught some martial arts and if I get into a fight I can get my way out of it’.
 People don’t like over-confident people, they’re always in fights.

-“Take a bouncer, for argument’s sake, who blows himself up when there are people coming in — ‘Sorry guys, you can’t come in, your wearing thongs…’ The moment they turn around and walk off, he relaxes again.
-So he’s being something he’s not.
-He’s like a frilled-necked lizard; the lizard is really only thin but he puts this big thing in front of him to say, I’m four times bigger than I really am.
-It’s really scared but it tries to scare off any attacker and what big, strong people do is the same sort of thing.
-I show a non- confronting attitude to the other person.
-That person feels no threat whatsoever and when they feel no threat, they open right up to you.
-And they think, ‘Well, there’s no threat, so I’m not interested in fighting this person.’
+“Take a bouncer for example, tensing their muscles to increase their body size over any verbal confrontation.‘Sorry guys you can’t come in your wearing thongs etc.’ The moment they turn around and walk off the bouncer can relax again.
+So they try to betray something there not.
+Just like the frilled-neck lizard; the lizard is really only thin but it can create an illusion of being four times bigger than it really is.
+It may be quite scared but it tries to scare off any threat.
+Unsure people will do the same sort of thing.
+To show a non-confronting attitude to the other person is most important.
+That person feels no sense of threat at all and when they feel no threat, they are more passive to you.
+And they think, ‘Well, there’s no threat here so they are not in competition with you.’

 “People have said to me over the years, ‘you don’t look like a martial artist.’
 I say, ‘Thank you very much, because that’s the best compliment you’ve ever given me… What does a martial artist look like?’

 “They say, ‘Well, they look big and sort of, really confident.’